Paradoxxs/Gitbook/forensics/ios.md

 ## Analysis

+Unlike Android device, the IOS system is an closed platform, which only apple engineer have access to the source code.

+Because of this and the control Apple have over the platform the file structure is easier simpler to understand.

+To speed up the analysis of [ILEAPP](https://github.com/abrignoni/iLEAPP) will help you parse and present some of the information from IOS dump.
+It important to note that no tool will parse all the data.

+E.g. Application that not parsed it up to the analysis.
+To understand the structure of the tables within database, and the context around the information within the application.

+In the reverse engineering part of the book I will go more into depth about how to reverse a mobile application.

 ### Sysdiagnose logs

 Logs created by Apple to help diagnose issues, It have to be triggered by the user